 “Co-creation” also builds unity.
 People who are involved in the creation of something feel better about it.
 Their self, to some degree, is merging with their creation.
 (Remember the IKEA effect?)
 Sometimes, even simple language tweaks make a difference.

 Cialdini describes the market research for a new fast-casual restaurant concept, Splash!.
 Consumers were shown a description of the concept, and asked for feedback.
 But, the exact language varied – a survey taker might be asked for “advice,” “opinions,” or “expectations.”

-The final question of the survey was how likely the consumer would be to visit a Splash!.
+The final question of the survey was how likely the consumer would be to visit a Splash! location.
 Those asked for “advice” were significantly more likely to answer positively.
 Asking for advice put the survey-takers in a “togetherness” frame of mind.
 They were helping create the new concept, not just commenting on it.

 Shared ethnicity, location, and other factors can be emphasized to build unity.
 With a little creativity, you can find a factor that will unite you with your customer.

 Pre-Suasion has a lot more to offer marketers than a new Principle No. 7.
 In fact, unity makes its appearance near the end of the book.
-Cialdini focuses on research showing the importance of timing in the persuasion process, a factor largely ignored in earlier writing.Timing is everything, says Robert Cialdini in new book Pre-Suasion pic.twitter.com/C47mJEd2Q1 Click To Tweet
+Cialdini focuses on research showing the importance of timing in the persuasion process, a factor largely ignored in earlier writing.Timing is everything, says Robert Cialdini in book Pre-Suasion pic.twitter.com/C47mJEd2Q1 Click To Tweet

 The book runs over 400 pages, with almost 100 pages of references and 70 pages of “notes.”
 The latter are what Cialdini describes as “color commentary” on the text.
 The notes include personal observations, fun facts, and many more references for those who want to dig deeper.